microsoft/o365-moodle/local/o365docs/local_o365.md

 1. Click "Add Mapping"
 2. In the row that appears, select an Azure field to bring into Moodle.
 3. In the second column on the same row, select a Moodle field to copy the value into.
-4. In the third colum on the same row, choose whether this only happens on user creation, on user login, or both.
+4. In the third column on the same row, choose whether this only happens on user creation, on user login, or both.
 5. Click "Save Changes" at the bottom of the page.

 To Delete A Mapping